Sport. Health. Nutrition. Gym. For style

 • neuroprotectors – Somazina, Thiotriazolin, Glycine.

-IN early dates removal of the hematoma may be indicated.
-It should be borne in mind that surgical treatment is not always effective, since the risk of damage to neighboring areas of the brain and increased bleeding increases.
+IN early stages removal of the hematoma may be indicated.
+It should be taken into account that surgical treatment is not always effective, as the risk of damage to neighboring areas of the brain and increased bleeding increases.

-To stop the blood, various hemostatics are used: Dicinon, Aminocaproic acid, Tranexam.
-At the stage of rehabilitation, non-drug methods of treatment are used:
+To stop bleeding, various hemostatic agents are used: Dicynone, Aminocaproic acid, Tranexam.
+At the rehabilitation stage, non-drug treatment methods are used:

-In the recovery period, there is a slow normalization of motor functions and sensitivity.
-At the same time, the greatest results can be achieved only in the first 3-4 months.
-As a rule, after this time, all violations remain for a long time.
-In a year, only speech function can improve.
+During the recovery period, there is a slow normalization of motor functions and sensitivity.
+At the same time, the greatest results can be achieved only in the first 3 - 4 months.
+As a rule, after this time all violations remain for a long time.
+After a year, only speech function can improve.
 Approximately 65% of young patients become disabled after a stroke.

 Prevention

-To prevent disturbance of cerebral blood flow, it is required early diagnosis and therapy of metabolic disorders, cerebrovascular diseases, especially in congenital pathology.
+To prevent disruption of cerebral blood flow, it is required early diagnosis and therapy of metabolic disorders, cerebral vascular diseases, especially in congenital pathologies.

-Any persistent headache cannot be ignored, as it is required to establish its cause in time.
-Even young people without clinical manifestations are recommended to undergo a comprehensive cardiological and neurological examination at least once every 5 years.
-In the presence of vascular pathology in close relatives, this period is reduced to 1 year.
+Any persistent headache cannot be ignored, as its cause must be established in time.
+Even young people without clinical manifestations are recommended to undergo a comprehensive cardiac and neurological examination at least once every 5 years.
+If close relatives have vascular pathology, this period is reduced to 1 year.

 Preventive measures include:

-• with the minimization of animal fats, simple carbohydrates, with sufficient content of fresh fruits and vegetables, fish and whole grains, the beneficial role of the Mediterranean diet has been proven;
+• with the minimization of animal fats, simple carbohydrates with a sufficient content of fresh fruits and vegetables, fish and whole grains, the beneficial role of following the Mediterranean diet has been proven;

-• combating stress - developing the right reaction to traumatic situations (including psychotherapeutic sessions), normalizing sleep;
+• combating stress - developing the correct reaction to traumatic situations (including psychotherapeutic sessions), normalizing sleep;

-• surgical ways to restore blood flow - the imposition of anastomoses, removal of aneurysms and malformations.
+• surgical methods for restoring blood flow - anastomosis, removal of aneurysms and malformations.

-The development of stroke at a young age is more often associated with bleeding from the damaged cerebral artery, blockage of its thrombus, as well as sustained spasm.
-Clinical manifestations develop acutely, they depend on the size and area of the hematoma or ischemia.
-IN acute period cerebral symptoms predominate, with an unfavorable course, frequent deaths are noted.
+The development of stroke at a young age is often associated with bleeding from a damaged cerebral artery, blockage with a blood clot, as well as persistent spasm.
+Clinical manifestations develop acutely, they depend on the size and area of hematoma or ischemia.
+IN acute period General cerebral symptoms predominate; in unfavorable cases, frequent deaths occur.

-The maximum recovery of motor functions and sensitivity occurs in the first months.
-At this stage, intensive treatment with medicines, the use of physiotherapy is indicated.
+Maximum restoration of motor functions and sensitivity occurs in the first months.
+At this stage, intensive treatment with medications and the use of physiotherapy are indicated.

 Read also

 The main precursors of a stroke are quite pronounced.
-They differ in ischemic and hemorrhagic brain.
-It is important to notice the first signs in women and men in order to get help as soon as possible.
+They differ in ischemic and hemorrhagic brains.
+It is important to notice the first signs in women and men in order to get help sooner.

-• If there are prerequisites, then only drugs for the prevention of stroke will help to avoid a catastrophe.
-Primary and secondary prevention in men and women includes medicines for the treatment of precursor diseases, pills for bad habits, as well as drug therapy from recurrent hemorrhagic stroke.
+• If there are prerequisites, then only drugs for the prevention of stroke will help avoid disaster.
+Primary and secondary prevention for men and women, includes medications for the treatment of precursor diseases, pills for bad habits, as well as drug therapy from recurrent hemorrhagic stroke.

 • If there was an ischemic stroke of the brain, the consequences remain quite severe.
-They differ depending on the affected area - the left and right sides, the brain stem.
-The symptoms of the consequences are pronounced, the treatment takes more than a year.
+They differ depending on the affected area - left and right sides, brain stem.
+Symptoms of the consequences are pronounced, treatment takes more than a year.

-• Basically, a complete recovery of speech after a stroke is possible in the first six months, if there were classes with a speech therapist, practical exercises at home, special medications.
+• In general, complete restoration of speech after a stroke is possible in the first six months, if there were classes with a speech therapist, practical exercises at home, special medicines.
 Young people are more likely to have a stroke.
-If struck Right side, both speech and memory suffer.
+If affected right side, then both speech and memory suffer.

-• In the article, we will consider the causes of stroke at a young age.
+• In this article we will look at the causes of stroke at a young age.

 Diseases are getting younger

-However, some pathological processes have the property of "getting younger", that is, occurring at a younger age.
-This is also true for stroke.
-The disease provokes blockage of small ones, which causes severe brain damage and various health problems.
-We will understand the causes of stroke at a young age and its signs.
+However, some pathological processes have the property of “getting younger,” that is, occurring at a younger age.
+This is also true for strokes.
+The disease provokes blockage of small organs, which causes severe brain damage and various health problems.
+Let's look at the causes of stroke at a young age and its symptoms.

 According to statistics, men at a young age are less at risk of stroke than the fairer sex.
-In addition, women are much more difficult to tolerate pathology, among them a high percentage of mortality, and recovery period takes longer.
+In addition, women are much more difficult to endure pathology, they have a high mortality rate, and recovery period takes longer.
 Regardless of gender and age, stroke is divided into two types.

 Ischemic stroke

-Ischemic stroke at a young age is most common, it is characterized by a violation of the process of blood circulation in the vessels, as well as their complete or partial blockage.
-The cause of obstruction can be an embolism, a blood clot, the presence of cholesterol plaques and some diseases associated with disruption of blood vessels, the heart, as well as oncological pathologies.
+Ischemic stroke occurs most often at a young age; it is characterized by disruption of blood circulation in the vessels, as well as their complete or partial blockage.
+The cause of obstruction can be embolism, blood clot, the presence of cholesterol plaques and some diseases associated with disruption of the blood vessels, heart, as well as oncological pathologies.

 Hemorrhagic stroke

-This type of pathology is less common than ischemic, but it is also more dangerous, as it is accompanied by a violation of the integrity of the vessel.
-In this case, we are talking about a rupture with further hemorrhage in the cavities of the brain, located on the outside.
-Even a single capillary rupture can be enough to cause a hemorrhagic stroke.
-If a larger vessel has undergone destruction, the consequences will be much more terrible and with a large number of complications.
-The most likely outcome for hemorrhagic stroke is death.
+This type of pathology is less common than ischemic, but is also more dangerous, as it is accompanied by a violation of the integrity of the vessel.
+In this case, we are talking about a rupture with further hemorrhage in the brain cavities located on the outside.
+Even the rupture of one capillary can be enough to cause a hemorrhagic stroke.
+If a larger vessel is destroyed, the consequences will be much more dire and with a greater number of complications.
+The most likely outcome for a hemorrhagic stroke is death.

 Causes of stroke in young people

-The causes of stroke at a young age coincide with both hemorrhagic and ischemic types of pathology.
-Risk factors are similar to those that provoke stroke in the elderly, but there are also individual traits.
-The most common causes of stroke at a young age are:
+The causes of stroke at a young age are the same in the case of both hemorrhagic and ischemic types of pathology.
+The risk factors are similar to those that provoke a stroke in older people, but there are also individual characteristics.
+The most common causes of stroke in young people are:

-1. genetic predisposition.
-In this case, the risk factor is due to the heredity of a person and does not depend on his age.
-If the patient's parents suffered from heart disease, the likelihood of developing is much higher.
-It is heredity that leads to the emergence of pathology at a young age.
+1. Genetic predisposition.
+In this case, the risk factor is determined by a person’s heredity and does not depend on his age.
+If the patient's parents suffered from heart disease, the likelihood of developing it is much higher.
+It is heredity that leads to the occurrence of pathology at a young age.

-2. health problems and various pathologies.
-A stroke may be preceded by disturbances in the functioning of the heart and valves, a decrease in vascular patency, and other diseases.
+2. Health problems and various pathologies.
+A stroke may be preceded by disturbances in the functioning of the heart and valves, decreased vascular patency and other diseases.
 Such pathologies lead to complications even at a young age.

-3. Damage to the body caused by a serious infectious disease.
-There are pathologies that can reduce the elastic properties and patency of the arteries.
-In addition, such diseases lead to tissue destruction, which causes a stroke.
+3. Damage to the body caused by a severe infectious disease.
+There are pathologies that can reduce the elastic properties and patency of arteries.
+In addition, such diseases lead to tissue destruction, which causes stroke.

-4. Regular intake of drugs based on hormones.
-Non-compliance with doctor's prescriptions for taking hormonal drugs, including contraceptives, leads young women to stroke.
-A significant violation of the hormonal balance in the body can change the very structure of the blood and provoke the formation of a blood clot.
-It is a very common cause of stroke in women at a young age.
+4. Regular use of hormone-based medications.
+Failure to comply with doctor's instructions for taking hormonal drugs, including contraceptives, leads young women to stroke.
+A significant imbalance in the hormonal balance in the body can change the very structure of the blood and provoke the formation of a blood clot.
+This is a very common cause of stroke in young women.

 5. Bad habits such as smoking or drinking alcohol.
-Absence healthy lifestyle life quite often leads to the development of a stroke at a young age.
-Approximately one in ten cases of all strokes between the ages of 20 and 30 are due to the abuse of alcohol and tobacco products.
+Absence healthy image life quite often leads to the development of stroke at a young age.
+Approximately every tenth case of all strokes between the ages of 20 and 30 occurs due to alcohol and tobacco abuse.

-6. Overweight.
+6. Excess body weight.
 The problem of obesity is becoming more and more acute for many women.
-Big choice sugary carbonated drinks, the general availability and distribution of fast food and other products that provoke weight gain, become the cause of obesity.
-It is overweight that leads to an increase in cholesterol in the blood, as well as to an increased load on the heart and blood vessels.
-It is a common cause of stroke in men at a young age.
+Large selection sugary carbonated drinks, the general availability and spread of fast food and other products that provoke weight gain become the cause of obesity.
+It is excess body weight that leads to increased cholesterol levels in the blood, as well as increased stress on the heart and blood vessels.
+It is a common cause of stroke in young men.

-7. Trauma in the region of the carotid artery.
+7. Trauma in the area of the carotid artery.
 It can also cause various pathological processes, including stroke.

 8. Deviation from normal indicators blood clotting.
 Exceeding the INR norm provokes the formation of blood clots, and a decrease in this indicator can cause bleeding.

-A stroke can be triggered by various factors, but most of them depend on the person himself.
+A stroke can be caused by various factors, but most of them depend on the person himself.

-1. Sharp pain in the head, which can lead to impaired coordination, as well as fainting.
+1. Sharp pain in the head, which can lead to loss of coordination and fainting.

-2. initial stage stroke may be accompanied in women by hiccups.
+2. Initial stage stroke may be accompanied by hiccups in women.

 3. The appearance of convulsive syndrome in the limbs.
 In some cases, a sharp muscle spasm leads to injury and a fall.
-What other symptoms of stroke in young women are there?
+What other symptoms of stroke do young women experience?

-4. Confusion of consciousness and dizziness.
-Quite often, a person with a beginning stroke ceases to adequately perceive the reality surrounding him.
-The patient may stop hearing some words and even expressions.
+4. Confusion and dizziness.
+Quite often, a person with an incipient stroke ceases to adequately perceive the reality around him.
+The patient may stop hearing certain words and even expressions.

 5. Forgetfulness.
-When an attack occurs suddenly, a person forgets why and where he went, cannot clearly explain the presence of any objects in his hands, etc., confusion arises.
-Signs of a stroke in young men should not be ignored.
+When an attack occurs suddenly, a person forgets why and where he was going, cannot clearly explain the presence of any objects in his hands, etc., confusion arises.
+Signs of stroke in young men should not be ignored.

-6. Against the background of a stroke, nausea and vomiting occur, in some cases, tinnitus appears.
-Subject to the use of an excessive amount of alcoholic beverages, such a state is attributed to intoxication and the person is left without qualified help.
+6. As a result of a stroke, nausea and vomiting occur, and in some cases, tinnitus occurs.
+If an excessive amount of alcoholic beverages is consumed, such a state is attributed to intoxication and the person is left without qualified help.

 7. There are also visual signs of a stroke.
-Impaired blood circulation in the brain affects a person's facial expressions, he loses the ability to smile, and sometimes he cannot even close his eyelids.
+Impaired blood circulation in the brain affects a person’s facial expressions, he loses the ability to smile, and sometimes even cannot close his eyelids.

-8. Men at a young age may experience severe fatigue and weakness against the background of the development of a stroke.
-At the same time, the breakdown is accompanied by sharp mood swings, and sometimes it comes to loss of consciousness.
+8. Men at a young age may experience severe fatigue and weakness as they develop a stroke.
+In this case, the loss of strength is accompanied by sudden swings in mood, and sometimes leads to loss of consciousness.

-9. Often during a stroke, circulatory disorders cause numbness in the limbs, as well as hearing and vision loss.
+9. Often during a stroke, poor circulation causes numbness in the limbs, as well as decreased hearing and vision.

-When identifying the listed signs of a stroke at a young age, it is necessary to help the person and call the doctors.
+If the listed signs of stroke are detected at a young age, it is necessary to provide assistance to the person and call doctors.

 First aid for stroke

-stroke is severe pathological process, which can lead to many complications and consequences, which will depend on the quality and timeliness of medical care.
-To stop the attack, the patient is given special drugs.
+Stroke is severe pathological process, which can lead to many complications and consequences, which will depend on the quality and timeliness of medical care.
+To stop the attack, the patient is given special medications.
 Before the doctors arrive, you need to help the patient yourself.

-With a stroke, a person must be laid horizontally so that his legs are located above his head.
-In this case, a pillow should be placed under the head.
-If the patient is wearing tight clothes, you need to remove it or unfasten the buttons, loosen the tie, if any.
-The window in the room where the patient is located must be opened, which will ensure the flow fresh air, and the curtains, on the contrary, close.
-The patient needs to ensure peace and tranquility until the arrival of doctors.
+During a stroke, a person must be placed horizontally so that his legs are higher than his head.
+You should put a pillow under your head.
+If the patient is wearing tight clothes, you need to remove it or unfasten the buttons, loosen the tie if there is one.
+The window in the room where the patient is located must be opened, which will ensure the flow of fresh air, and, on the contrary, close the curtains.
+The patient must be ensured peace and tranquility until the doctors arrive.

-Quite often, a person with a stroke overtakes a panic state and a feeling of fear.
+Quite often, a person with a stroke is overtaken by a state of panic and a feeling of fear.
 In this case, you need to try to calm the patient and lay him horizontally.

 Hospitalization in case of suspected stroke

-If a stroke is suspected, hospitalization and complete examination within medical institution.
-When the diagnosis is confirmed, treatment begins, which is selected individually for each patient.
-Therapeutic regimen depends on how strong the attack was, and how quickly qualified assistance was provided.
+If a stroke is suspected, hospitalization and full examination within medical institution.
+Once the diagnosis is confirmed, treatment begins, which is selected individually for each patient.
+Therapeutic regimen depends on how severe the attack was and how quickly qualified assistance was provided.

 The recovery period for this pathology

 With a favorable prognosis, the recovery period will last several months.
-Rehabilitation involves taking medication, following a therapeutic diet, and performing special exercises.
-With particularly extensive and severe lesions, full recovery may not be possible.
+Rehabilitation involves taking medications, following a therapeutic diet, and special exercises.
+In particularly extensive and severe lesions, complete recovery may not be possible.

 Why is a stroke dangerous?

-Such a severe pathology as a stroke can lead to grave consequences.
-What they will be depends on the timeliness of the medical assistance provided to the victim.
+Such a severe pathology as a stroke can lead to severe consequences.
+What they will be depends on the timeliness of medical care provided to the victim.

-Girls in their 20s and 30s recover faster and are less prone to strokes.
-But in the absence of help in the first hours after the attack, you can face a number of consequences:
+Girls aged 20-30 recover faster and are less susceptible to strokes.
+But if there is no help in the first hours after an attack, you may encounter a number of consequences:

 • decreased visual acuity;